-- the BSS should remain the international benchmark for protection and safety at the international level; - there is a need for maintaining the completeness of the BSS across all circumstances of exposures; - there was a clear agreement on the need to follow as much as possible the ICRP Recommendations; - an introductory section should be developed for explaining the principles and concepts of protection and safety; - a common structure should be adopted for each section of the revised BSS as well as subsections; briefly described, for each exposure situation, generic requirements, public exposure, occupational exposure and medical exposure should be addressed.
-Moreover, for each of these three last areas, the scope, the responsibilities, the application of the protection and safety system as well as specific situations should be developed if needed; - further work should be done in order to examine the level of detailed information to be put in the BSS or to be moved to the relevant Safety Guide; - it was also advised to maintain definitions in the revised BSS and - it was strongly emphasized again that all changes made to the existing BSS should be justified and tracked.
+- the BSS should remain the international benchmark for protection and safety at the international level; - there is a need for maintaining the completeness of the BSS across all circumstances of exposures; - there was a clear agreement on the need to follow as much as possible the new ICRP Recommendations; - an introductory section should be developed for explaining the principles and concepts of protection and safety; - a common structure should be adopted for each section of the revised BSS as well as subsections; briefly described, for each exposure situation planned, emergency, existing , generic requirements as well as requirements for public exposure, occupational exposure and medical exposure should be addressed. - further work should be done in order to examine the level of detailed information to be put in the BSS or to be moved to the relevant Safety Guide; - it was also advised to maintain definitions in the revised BSS and - it was strongly emphasized again that all changes made to the existing BSS should be justified and tracked.

-4. Status by May 2008 and way forward
+4. Status by June 2008 and way forward